 My first choice of natural cat foods from my “Best” list with the most simple, digestive-friendly formulas are:

 - Hound & Gatos canned.
-One of the higher quality choices out there.
-Several different meat formulas.
+Good quality, simple ingredients.
+Several different formulas.
 Best online price may be at http://wholepetsholistic.com.
 Also available at Pet Food Express stores.

-- Feline Pride raw.
-The most simple raw food I have found is this one recommended by Dr. Hodgkins.
+- Feline Pride raw*.
+Nice, clean raw food; recommended by Dr. Hodgkins.
 You can order it online if you can’t get it from a local store.
-Note that, due to slightly higher bacteria risk, raw may not be ideal for cats with cancer or weakened immunity.

 - Pure Vita canned.
 Simple ingredients, grain-free, low carb.